 In the studio, six horns is standard in a large orchestra (around 85 people).
 This gives us a big sound for unison passages and allows us to have two players per note on a chord.
 On action scores we often use eight.

 The horn is very versatile and can be used for melody or padding; however, its primary use in modern scoring is as a melodic instrument, and therefore it gets a lot of unison writing.
 The section can blend a unison unlike any other woodwind or brass section can.
-One would never have eight trumpets or eight oboes on a lush melodic line, but it is magic with eight horns.
+One would never have six trumpets or six oboes on a lush melodic line, but it is magic with six horns.
+Eight is epic, but it can start to get a little heavy, so you need to think more when writing softer passages and maybe ditch a few.

 Horns can also play rhythmic figures, but you need a really good section to carry it off and make it in time with the rest of the orchestra.
 The horn projects backwards, and while this is not an issue on long notes, on short rhythmic figures the sound can often be late.
-Also, it does not matter how good the section is, if you want a tight sound, avoid low rhythmic phrases all together.
+Also, it does not matter how good the section is, if you want a tight sound, avoid low rhythmic phrases all together, too flabby and unfocused to be precise.

 The hand sits in the bell and serves two main functions.
 Some players use the hand to hold the instrument up off the leg, but primarily it is used to help with tuning.